Aggregated Energy Buying

 These sites are:

-- Silver Creek Interchange 58 (Town of Hanover)
+- Silver Creek, exit 58 (Town of Hanover)

 - Ripley Toll Barrier (Town of Ripley)

-- Westfield Maintenance Facility, near Interchange 60 (Town of Westfield)
+- Westfield Maintenance Facility, near exit 60 (Town of Westfield)

-This project will help fulfill the Authority's commitment to environmental stewardship and will assist in attaining the State's Renewable Energy Portfolio goals by promoting environmentally friendly technologies.
-It is anticipated the construction at all five locations will be completed by the end of 2014.
+This project will help fulfill Authority's commitment to environmental stewardship and will assist in attaining the state's renewable energy portfolio goals by promoting environmentally friendly technologies.